-- 29. The power to act of the Managing Director and his/her nominees does not include: - a.
-Making exceptions from the budget approved by the Cabinet or the Council unless expressly authorised under these Financial Rules - b.
+- 29. The power to act of the Chief Executive and their nominees does not include: - Making exceptions from the budget approved by the Cabinet or the Council unless expressly authorised under these Financial Rules - b.
 Authorising any expenditure otherwise than in accordance with the Financial Rules unless expressly authorised to do so by the Council or the Cabinet. - 30.
-The Managing Director and his/her nominees acting under these financial authorisations shall ensure that the relevant Portfolio Holder is made aware of all issues of significant public interest or sensitivity before taking action. - 31.
-The Managing Director and his/her nominees are not obliged to exercise the powers delegated to them under these instructions and may, whenever they deem it appropriate, consult the relevant Portfolio Holder or refer the matter to the Cabinet for decision.
+The Chief Executive and their nominees acting under these financial authorisations shall ensure that the relevant Portfolio Holder is made aware of all issues of significant public interest or sensitivity before taking action. - 31.
+The Chief Executive and their nominees are not obliged to exercise the powers delegated to them under these instructions and may, whenever they deem it appropriate, consult the relevant Portfolio Holder or refer the matter to the Cabinet for decision.

-Table A: Exceptions to the General Authorisation from Cabinet to the Managing Director and his/her nominees
+Table A: Exceptions to the General Authorisation from Cabinet to the Chief Executive and their nominees